 Just for fun...

-- Have a look at some living things under the microscope
+- Have a look at photographs of some strange and beautiful things under the microscope

 - Make your own microscope